- SEA LIFE, Octopus Hideout

 - Octopuses can also change the colour of their skin to camouflage perfectly with their surroundings, helping them to sneak up on prey as well as hide from predators

-- Bev is one of our most playful creatures and loves nothing more than playing tricks on her keepers!
-As a result of her intelligence and playful nature, Bev’s keepers schedule in regular ‘Octopus Playtime’ with her throughout the week to keep her engaged, including testing her abilities – she can even open a jar to get the food inside!
+- Cleo is one of our most playful creatures and loves nothing more than playing tricks on her keepers!
+As a result of her intelligence and playful nature, Cleo’s keepers schedule in regular ‘Octopus Playtime’ with her throughout the week to keep her engaged, including testing her abilities – she can even open a jar to get the food inside!